edgeguide/expect/README.md

 ### parse

-The `parse` option is available to all standard types, as well as the custom `date` type.
+The `parse` option is available to all types.
 This option allows the user to mutate input values before they are validated and returned by `getParsed()`.

 Similar to the `condition` option, a function can be passed as a `parse` option with the input value as its parameter.
 The function's return value will then be used as the parsed value.
 If an error is thrown when calling the function, the type checker will proceed using the initial input value.